 How do digital tools support centerlining efforts?

-Digital tools play a significant role in supporting centerlining efforts by providing real-time data on process variability.
-These tools can analyze performance metrics and visualize process capability, making it easier for operators to make informed decisions.
-Moreover, they facilitate communication among connected workers, ensuring that everyone is aligned on the centerline settings.
+Digital tools provide real-time data on process variability.
+They analyze performance metrics and visualize process capability, making it easier for operators to make informed decisions.

 Image: Adobe Stock – Copyright: © Mikhail– stock.adobe.com